So Many Ways (The Braxtons song)

-"So Many Ways" is a song by American R&B vocal group The Braxtons, released on July 23, 1996, as the lead single from their debut album, So Many Ways (1996).
+"So Many Ways" is a song by American R&B vocal group The Braxtons, released on July 23, 1996, by Atlantic Records, as the lead single from their debut album, So Many Ways (1996).
 The song was written by Carl-So-Lowe, Jermaine Dupri and produced by Dupri.
 A version featuring Jay-Z was featured on the High School High soundtrack (1996).
 The song peaked at number 83 on the US Billboard Hot 100 and number 22 on the Billboard R&B/Hip-Hop Songs.
 It also reached the top 20 in New Zealand, and the top 40 in the UK.

 Critical reception

-Larry Flick from Billboard viewed the song as an "instantly memorable chugger".
+Larry Flick from Billboard magazine named the song an "instantly memorable chugger".
 He added, "Fortunately, the Braxtons' smokey contralto tones are cast within a markedly more raw and streetwise musical setting than are the more sophisticated and mature Toni's recordings."
 Peter Miro from Cash Box wrote, "What could be better than one entrancing Braxton, but three of them?
 There's a certain, original aura rising from this soulful, siren-esque chorus Toni's seasoned siblings generate on the title track to their forthcoming LP.
 Sounding full enough to be four women, The Braxtons seem capable of winning hearts and filling the void left by En Vogue and Jade.
 Deft-handed producer Dupri makes his foreground subject stand out with an infectious rhythm track and background touches ideal for girl-group profiling.
 Urban radio can heartily pipe this song aboard on July 2."